linksplatform/Examples.Doublets.CRUD/README.md

 Console.WriteLine($"The number of links in the data store is {links.Count()}.");
 Console.WriteLine("Data store contents:");
-// The arguments of a query are restrictions: on address, on source, on target var any = links.Constants.Any; // "Links.Constants.Any" means that the query (in our example) doesn't recieve any link address restriction var query = new Link<uint>(any, any, any); links.Each((link) => {
+// The arguments of a query are restrictions: on address, on source, on target var any = links.Constants.Any; // Means that there is no restriction on link address var query = new Link<uint>(any, any, any); links.Each((link) => {
     Console.WriteLine(links.Format(link));